rjcobain/ripgrep/VSCODE_BUILD.md

 - Clone ripgrep and checkout the latest release tag (from upstream)
 - Build for each platform and architecture (see below)
+- Strip symbols from the binary by running `strip ./rg`
 - Zip each build, and name with the same scheme as in earlier releases
-- Create a release for the tag on `roblourens/ripgrep`, and upload the .zips
+- Create a release for the ripgrep tag on `roblourens/ripgrep`, and upload the .zips

 ## How to produce ripgrep builds